 If you created or found a lead magnet, you need to build an opt-in form to collect the email address on your website.

 - Make an attractive design that fits with your brand and website.
 But also stand out from the page to make your readers excited to sign up.

 - The text should be relevant to your lead magnet, and the information needs to be truthful and trustworthy.

 - Keep the form as simple as possible.
-Only collect essential information like first name and the email address.
+Only collect essential information like first name and email address.
 Use a headline that clearly describes the benefit of the lead magnet.

 - Ensure that everything works before the form goes live.
-Look if you have a thank you page that your offer is delivered, and you provide overall good user experience, so people sign up for your newsletter.
+Look if you have a thank you page that your offer is delivered, and you provide an overall good user experience, so people sign up for your newsletter.

 - Your opt-in forms also have to meet data protection like the EU´s GDPR legal requirement.

 Opt-in Form Example:

 How to use Email for Marketing?

 With an opt-in form and a lead magnet, you can collect email addresses for your list.
 But you need to decide what you want to send users after that.
 Do you use a weekly newsletter or product announcements?
 Or share a blog post per email?